Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Elanora has 48 active public transport stops, all of which are bus stops.
 These stops are served by seven different routes that collectively facilitate 2,141 weekly passenger trips.
-The transport accessibility in Elanora is rated as good, with residents typically located 288 meters from the nearest transport stop.
+According to a transport analysis, Elanora's transport accessibility is rated as good, with residents typically residing 288 meters from the nearest transport stop.
 As a predominantly residential area, most residents commute outward.
 The car remains the primary mode of transportation, used by 93% of residents.
 On average, there are 1.7 vehicles per dwelling in Elanora, which is higher than the regional average.

-According to the 2021 Census, 15.0% of Elanora's residents work from home, a figure that may be influenced by COVID-19 conditions.
+According to the 2021 Census, 15.0% of residents work from home, a figure that may have been influenced by COVID-19 conditions.
 The service frequency averages 305 trips per day across all routes, equating to approximately 44 weekly trips per individual stop.

 Frequently Asked Questions - Transport